youMetTem/LJvsHardSphereSimulationModel/README.md

 3. Hard-Sphere Model Reaction to Rapid Quenching: The same cooling mechanism from `2.` is applied to be observed and compare

+The simulations simulate Argon atoms instead of the default Helium in the statistical analysis.
+Due to its higher melting point, nano clustering, phase changes and droplet forming is better illustrated.

 ## Results